Written by: developer

 The study used a mixed-methods approach and a purposive sample of invited schools.
 These schools were representative of schools in the Pikes Peak region of Colorado and included grades kindergarten through high school.
-Students, teachers and parents were surveyed or interviewed for the study.
+Students, teachers, and parents were surveyed or interviewed for the study.
 A teacher focus group was also conducted.

 Study Revealed Praise for Programs

-Nothing is more important to the Space Foundation than the trust our guests, students, parents, educators, corporate partners and sponsors place in us.
+Nothing is more important to the Space Foundation than the trust our guests, students, parents, educators, corporate partners, and sponsors place in us.
 And that trust depends on the quality of the programs and activities that we present!

-The classes are now available to classroom teachers, school districts and other educational institutions, including public and private schools, colleges and universities offering education curriculum; and home school organizations.
+The classes are now available to classroom teachers, school districts, and other educational institutions, including public and private schools, colleges and universities offering education curriculum; and home school organizations.

 Let SOS take you for a spin around the Wonders of the Universe and be amazed!

-As vice president - education for the Space Foundation, Iain Probert leads the Space Foundation education team and manages its resources to accomplish the Space Foundation's education and workforce development, mission and goals.
+As vice president - of education for the Space Foundation, Iain Probert leads the Space Foundation education team and manages its resources to accomplish the Space Foundation's education and workforce development, mission, and goals.
 Prior to joining the Space Foundation, Probert was an executive for the Boy Scouts of America and its affiliate Learning for Life organization.
 He earned a Bachelor of Science degree in electronic and computer engineering from Thames University, U.K., and a Master of Business Administration from the International Space University, Strasbourg, France.